Nvidia GTC 2020 yet another Keynote to be shifted to an Online-only event amidst the pandemic

 The customizable HGX A100 baseboard was also announced by Nvidia which can be used by OEMs to create their own A100 based server systems.
 Nvidia partnered with Dell, HP Enterprise, Gigabyte, and SuperMicro among others to offer HGX A100 based systems to enterprise customers.

 Lastly, the company also announced the EGX A100 edge compute unit.
 This can “carry out real-time processing and protection of the massive amounts of streaming data from edge sensors“.
 The new Mellanox SmartNIC was also announced by the company which is present inside the EGX A100.
 As we expected, these are all enterprise-grade announcements.
-Another thing to pay heed to is that Ampere based graphic cards are also in the works.
+Another aspect to note is that Ampere based graphic cards are also in the works.
 We don’t have dates yet, but we do expect Nvidia to talk more about consumer GPU’s in upcoming months.
 Its about time for the rumored RTX 3000 series graphics cards to be revealed.